 It is particularly a challenging time to not be able to come together physically, in the normal way that we would, to respect the customs that we have in communities at this time and my condolences and my heart goes out to this community and to the family.”

-You can listen to Dr Henry by clicking this link; her above comments are in the first 100 seconds.
+You can listen to Dr. Henry by clicking this link; her above comments are in the first 100 seconds.

 I wanted to acknowledge how much it meant to me, as an Indigenous person and as someone from Alert Bay, that the provincial health officer for B.C. would make note of the magnitude of familial and cultural loss that occurs when an Indigenous Elder passes on.
 To include mention of the impact brought awareness to the vast number of British Columbians who tune in for her daily report.

 Our Elders are the “encyclopedias” of our culture.
-They hold our history, language, culture, traditional knowledge, ceremonies, protocols, worldviews, creation stories, healing practices, songs, food gathering, cooking techniques - everything that defines a culture and defines those of that culture.
-Traditionally, since time immemorial, that information has been shared orally, therefore, each time we lose an Elder we lose an irreplaceable piece of our histories, our culture, and our identity, which is what Dr Henry spoke to when she said “culture and history keepers.”
+They hold our history, language, culture, traditional knowledge, ceremonies, protocols, worldviews, creation stories, healing practices, songs, food gathering, and cooking techniques - everything that defines a culture and defines those of that culture.
+Traditionally, since time immemorial, that information has been shared orally, therefore, each time we lose an Elder we lose an irreplaceable piece of our histories, our culture, and our identity, which is what Dr. Henry spoke to when she said “culture and history keepers.”

-The skeptics out there might be inclined to think that the passing of knowledge orally is a flawed system because of the vulnerability.
+The skeptics out there might be inclined to think that the passing of knowledge orally is a flawed system because of its vulnerability.
 But, knowledge had been passed fluidly through the generations for thousands of years.
 The vulnerability only became an issue following the arrival of Europeans and the introduction of pathogens which led to a devastating loss of life in immune vulnerable Indigenous communities.

 The high court recognizes and accepts the validity of oral history.
-It was recognized in the precedent setting 1997 Supreme Court of Canada ruling on Delgamuukw, which acknowledged Aboriginal title could exist.
+It was recognized in the precedent-setting 1997 Supreme Court of Canada ruling on Delgamuukw, which acknowledged Aboriginal title could exist.
 During the trial, Indigenous Elders orally presented evidence of their history on their traditional lands.
 Chief Justice Lamer’s judgement included this passage from the Report of the Royal Commission on Aboriginal Peoples (1996):

 84 This appeal requires us to apply not only the first principle in Van der Peet but the second principle as well, and adapt the laws of evidence so that the aboriginal perspective on their practices, customs and traditions and on their relationship with the land, are given due weight by the courts.
 In practical terms, this requires the courts to come to terms with the oral histories of aboriginal societies, which, for many aboriginal nations, are the only record of their past.
 Given that the aboriginal rights recognized and affirmed by s.
 35(1) are defined by reference to pre-contact practices or, as I will develop below, in the case of title, pre-sovereignty occupation, those histories play a crucial role in the litigation of aboriginal rights. [emphasis added]